Thomas Leonard Harrold

-Thomas Leonard Harrold (June 21, 1902 – June 16, 1973) was a United States Army lieutenant general.
+Thomas Leonard Harrold (21 June 1902 – 16 June 1973) was a United States Army lieutenant general.
 He was commander of the 9th Armored Division, United States Army Armor School, 1st Cavalry Division, 8th Infantry Division, 10th Mountain Division, III Corps, and United States Army Caribbean.
 From 1958 to 1961 he served as commandant of the National War College.

 Early life

-Harrold was born in San Diego, California on June 21, 1902.
+Harrold was born in San Diego, California on 21 June 1902.
 He graduated from the United States Military Academy at West Point in 1925 and was commissioned as a second lieutenant of Cavalry.

 Early career

 From 1926 to 1927, Harrold was the adjutant for the 7th Cavalry Regiment.
 He graduated from the Cavalry Officers Course in 1930.
 Harrold served as an instructor at West Point in the early 1930s.
 In the early 1940s, Harrold was in charge of army recruiting for the area that included Connecticut.
 In 1942, Harrold graduated from the Command and the General Staff College.

-During World War II, Harrold commanded Combat Command A, 9th Armored Division, serving from August 27, 1944, to May 3, 1945.
+During World War II, Harrold commanded Combat Command A, 9th Armored Division, serving from 27 August 1944 to 3 May 1945.
 Harrold led his command during combat in Europe, including a key role in repelling the Germans during the Battle of the Bulge.

 Harrold commanded the 9th Armored Division from 1945 to 1946.